 Always use disposable tissues and stay at home when you are sick.

 Wash your hands thoroughly with soap and hot water and dry your hands with a clean dry towel or paper towel.

-Free immunisation is available from early to mid April for those most at risk of influenza complications, including everyone aged 65 and over, and adults and children with a certain chronic medical conditions.
+Free immunisation is available from early April for those most at risk of influenza complications, including everyone aged 65 and over, and adults and children with a certain chronic medical conditions.
 Free influenza immunisation is also available for pregnant women.